Beauty Products You Can Find In The Kitchen

 Aside from being naturally rich in collagen, coconut oil also contains antioxidant and anti-inflammatory properties.
-Thus it is great for dry skin and it can be used as makeup remover, moisturizer and even a hair cream.
+Thus it is great for dry skin and it can be used as a makeup remover, moisturizer, and even a hair cream.

 Cucumbers are a good source of vitamin C but they’re also a popular water-rich food due to their hydrating properties.

 You can slice cucumbers into two pieces before being placed over tired eyes.
 In doing so, the cucumbers will not only help to alleviate eye bags and puffiness but they will also help to moisturize the eye area.

 One of my favorite fruits, the vitamin E content in grapes makes them a great natural beauty product.

 Aside from fighting off free-radicals, vitamin E also reduces the appearance of scars by encouraging the production of new skin cells.